MeetSolanki530/MeetSolanki530/README.md

 # Hello, I'm Meet Solanki 👋

-I'm a student at Gujarat University, pursuing a five-year integrated degree in Artificial Intelligence and Machine Learning.
+I'm a student at Gujarat University, pursuing degree in Artificial Intelligence and Machine Learning.

 ### About Me